ryansereno/ryansereno.github.io/markdown/micro-llm.md

 ## Part 3: Memory Offloading
 My next goal was to scale the mat-mult as far as I could using memory offloading; and then simulate the first mat-mult operation of a small Llama model.

-I intended on storing runtime memory on an SD card, so I can handle very large matrices.
+I intended to store runtime memory on an SD card, so I could handle very large matrices.

 ![](./assets/Signal%20Note%20to%20Self%20-%202024-09-05%2008_15_12.jpeg)